[Column] Faux woke wars must not derail EU anti-racism plans

 Second, even at the best of times, discussions on race, ethnic origin and skin colour have been difficult in the EU's hallowed all-white supposedly colour-blind corridors of power.

-With hotly-contest French elections approaching fast – and France now also in the EU presidency chair – this is probably the worst of times to engage in any such conversation.
+With hotly-contested French elections approaching fast – and France now also in the EU presidency chair – this is probably the worst of times to engage in any such conversation.

 Woke wars?